gregberge/svgr/README.md

 SVGR ships with a handful of customizable options, usable in both the CLI and API.

 ### SVGO
-Use [SVGO](https://github.com/svg/svgo/) to optimize svg code before transforming it into component.
+Use [SVGO](https://github.com/svg/svgo/) to optimize SVG code before transforming it into component.

 Default | CLI Override | API Override
 --------|--------------|-------------